Meet the Mill City Church team

 Amanda likes the funny things small children say, a little friendly competition, and being outside on a sunny day; she dislikes the texture of foam, when her ears get too cold, and the aftertaste of red onions.

 Brittany hails from Mountain Brook, Alabama.
-She serves Mill City by organizing events and coordinating social media.
-She loves watching life change happen when people open up to true community for the first time.
+She leads our awesome social media team and loves watching life change happen when people open up to true community for the first time.

 Brittany met her husband, Evan, while attending Highlands College, the ministry training school based out of Church of the Highlands in Birmingham, Alabama, where she studied women’s ministry and creative leadership.
 They were married in 2013 and have one son – Judah.